Tom Morello’s 11 Greatest Riffs

 Rage Against The Machine – Born Of A Broken Man

 The sixth track from The Battle Of Los Angeles champions Tom Morello at his most crushing.
 The eastern mysticism of its Jimmy Page-inspired intro draws you in before the distorted detuned guitars swell and hammer you sideways.
-Making the riff heavier still are the four punches that sit in the middle –kick drum, bass and guitar pounding together in a Bay Area-rivalling fit of metallic rage.
+Making the riff heavier still are the four punches that sit in the middle with the kick drum, bass and guitar pounding together in a Bay Area-rivalling fit of metallic rage.

 More personal than political, it sources a different side of aggression from Zack De La Rocha – the voice of a haunted son whose student mother was left no choice but to struggle after his artist father left.
 “We had no money,” commented the singer in 2000.
 “It was so unfair what he did to her, and what he did to himself.
 His work inspired me so much but it’s like… you gotta put food on the table.”